rcj-sim/project-planning/product_requirements.md

 scores and resetting the game if a goal is scored.

 ## User interface
-There shall be a visual user interface that can be used to inspect the progress and state of the simulation.
-However, it must be possible to run the simulation without a graphical user interface.
-There must be a interface through which the simulation can be controlled programmatically, so that rcj-sim can be used for training machine learning agents.
+On the one hand a visual user interface can be used to overview the data, inspect the progress and state of the simulation, wich is especially for beginners very important, on the other hand for andvanced teams these visual interfaces arent necessary and it should also be possible to controll the simulation programmatically, so that rcj-sim can be used for training machine learning agents.